Simple-Robotics/aligator/doc/advanced-user-guide.md

  18    0      0   12 30:30:7:0        yes 4000.0000 400.0000  400.000
  19    0      0   13 31:31:7:0        yes 4000.0000 400.0000 3610.068
 ```
-A little digging on on the internet tells is that this CPU has 6 performance cores and 8 efficiency cores for a total of 20 threads.
+A little digging on the internet tells us that this CPU has 6 performance cores and 8 efficiency cores for a total of 20 threads.
 We see higher frequencies in core 0 to 5: these are the performance cores.
 To use only performance cores on this CPU you would set:
 ```bash
 export OMP_PLACES="cores(6)"
 # or